-Recreation program offerings - We are working toward expanding our recreation programs to include residents of all ages.
+Recreation program offerings: We are working to expand our recreation programs to serve residents of all ages.

 Junior council - encouraging our youth to participate in local government and have their voices heard.

 Ribbon cutting for Ray Roche Park Improvements

 Upper Providence Preserve - our newest addition of open space and a quiet piece of nature in the township.